DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes.md

 ### hermes.mail.to {#hermes.mail.to}

-- *Description* : Recipient adress or list of adresses.
+- *Description* : Recipient address or list of addresses.
 - *Mandatory* : **Yes**
 - *Type* : string | string[]